This post may contain affiliate links. Please see my disclosure policy for details.

 All of the different viewpoints provide a unique panorama perspective and so it’s a good idea to leave enough time to see a few of them while you’re here.

-I visited many vantage points while on my visit from churches, castles, restaurants and hillsides.
-So, I’ve put the very best ones in a helpful list that you can steal!
+I visited many vantage points while on my visit from churches, castles, restaurants, and hillsides.
+So, I’ve put the very best ones on a helpful list that you can steal!

 FREE Vilnius Viewpoints

 If you’re on a budget, or you want to visit some viewpoints at optimal lighting times for photography, there are some great viewpoints that are completely FREE.

 They also don’t require a ticket to view them but some have restricted opening hours.